 Subjects and Credit Units

-The SMArchS degree is awarded upon satisfactory completion of an approved program of at least 96 units, 42 of which must be H-level subjects, and an acceptable thesis.
+The SMArchS degree is awarded upon satisfactory completion of an approved program of at least 96 graduate units, and an acceptable thesis.

 Students, with their advisors, construct individual programs of study focused on their particular interests.
 Subjects that must be taken include: